-NOTE: This minor is offered in the following modalities: traditional only.
+18 Credit Hours.
+This minor is offered in the following modalities: traditional only.
+NOTE: This minor cannot be paired with the Sociology major or the Behavioral Sciences major.

 - SOC 1301 Introduction to Sociology

 - SOC 3305 Introduction to Social Work

 - SOC 3306 Social Welfare and Social Policy

 - Complete one course from the following:

-- o SOC/HIS 2306 Race and Ethnic Relations
+- SOC/HIS 2306 Race and Ethnic Relations

-- o SOC 3307 Social Inequality: Class, Status, and Power
+- SOC 3307 Social Inequality: Class, Status, and Power

-- SOC 33XX Sociology of Gender and Sexuality
+- o SOC 33XX Sociology of Gender and Sexuality

 - Complete two courses from the following:

-- o SOC/CRIJ 3311 Criminology and Crime
+- SOC/CRIJ 3311 Criminology and Crime

 - o SOC 3331 Sociology of Children and Childhood

 - SOC 3303 Social Gerontology

 - o SOC 3302 Marriage and Family

-- o CRIJ/PSY 3316 Victimology
+- CRIJ/PSY 3316 Victimology

-- o SOC 4310 Behavioral Sciences Internship
+- SOC 4310 Behavioral Sciences Internship